 7. We ensure that all parties know exactly what they are getting in advance.
 In over fifteen years and thousands of tax credit sales, we have never had a dispute related to a tax credit sale.
 Our work, diligence, and care are exceptional and central to our mission.

 Ethan Epstein is a tax attorney in Albuquerque specializing in transferable income tax credits.
 He has practiced tax law at Baker Botts’ Houston office and in Albuquerque with the Modrall Sperling Law Firm.
-Ethan also served as a law clerk at the United States Supreme Court.
 With regard to his tax credit brokerage role, he primarily manages the transactional aspects of sales.
 Ethan has worked within the transferable tax credit industry for over fifteen years and is a founding principal with New Mexico Tax Credit Alliance and United States Tax Credit Alliance.
-He has served as a member of the United States Military Academy Board of Visitors at West Point along with various other local charitable boards.
+He has served as a member of the United States Military Academy Board of Visitors at West Point along with various other local charitable boards and currently serves on the Board of the New Mexico Spaceport Authority.
 Ethan is also the former Civilian Aide to the Secretary of the Army for New Mexico.
 Ethan received a BS from the United States Military Academy at West Point, a JD from the George Mason School of Law, and an LLM (Taxation) from the New York University School of Law.

 Dominic Gabello is an accomplished consultant and associate of United States Tax Credit Alliance.
 He has substantial experience in government, having worked for multiple Governors and Members of Congress.
 Most recently, Dominic served as the Senior Advisor to Governor Michelle Lujan Grisham (previously he served for five years as the Governor’s Chief of Staff while she served in the United States House of Representatives), where he lead on several areas including establishing the nation’s leading renewable standards in New Mexico through the Energy Transition Act.
 He also has deep experience – from a policy and transaction standpoint – in transferable and refundable state tax credits mostly connected to the film industry.
 Dominic has a BS from George Washington University.